-In Year 12 students complete AS courses which are equivalent to half an A-level.
-Students generally choose four courses.
-Some students, who have been particularly successful at GCSE, choose to study 5 subjects in Year 12.
+In Year 12 students will choose and study 4 A-level courses.
+Some students, who have been particularly successful at GCSE, may choose to study 5 subjects in Year 12.
 Each course is taught for nine hours per fortnight.

-In Year 13 students will normally progress to A-level courses in three of their Year 12 subjects.
+In Year 13 students will normally continue to study A-level courses in three of their Year 12 subjects.
 In some cases students may complete four A-level courses.
-Students, therefore, leave with either four full A-levels, or three A-levels plus an AS, as well as EPQ (the Extended Project Qualification).
+Students, therefore, leave with either three or four full A-levels, as well as EPQ (the Extended Project Qualification).

-Vocational subjects include health and social care (can be taken either as a single or double award), creative media, food & nutrition science and applied science.
+Vocational subjects include health and social care (can be taken either as a single or double award), and Level 3 - Food Science and Nutrition.

-Each AS course and each A-level course comprises either two or three units of work.
+Each A-level course comprises multiple units of work.
 These are usually assessed through examinations, coursework or a combination of the two.
-Assessments will take place in June of Year 12 and June of Year 13.
+Rigorous internal trial examination assessments will take place in February of Year 12, and end of year Academic Performance Exams will be held in June-July of Year 12.
+In Year 13, trial examinations will be held in January, and final external examination assessments will take place in May-June of Year 13.

 Courses offered at Balcarras

 A large number of A-levels are available.
-Information on each, including the titles of the AS and A-level units, can be found in our prospectus.
+Information on each, including the titles of the A-level units, can be found in our prospectus.